-Figure 5-66 The Mean Trend of the 95th Percentile Impact Momentum with the Peak-Gust Speed, and the Variability for which the One Standard Deviation Bounds are Shown by the Short Bars including the expected number of impacts and impact momentum distribution.
+Figure 5-66 The Mean Trend of the 95th Percentile Impact Momentum with the Peak-Gust Speed, and the Variability for which the One Standard Deviation Bounds are Shown by the Short Bars formulation for debris damage risk (Equation 5-7).
+A detailed physical modeling methodology is used to obtain the information required by the analytical formulation, including the expected number of impacts and impact momentum distribution.
 The detailed physical model simulates the effects of turbulent boundary layer winds, wind directionality, and the general layout of the gravel source buildings and target buildings.
 The output data from the detailed physical model were analyzed and simplified in accordance with the approach used in the general hurricane damage simulation model.
-The resulting fast-running model estimates the probability of impact damage (P_D) caused by windborne gravel missiles to a vulnerable surface element of area A during a short time interval T. Thus, it is readily integrated into the general model, which simulates the processes of a hurricane strike on a built area progressively in time and is required to estimate the number and location of fenestration elements breached by debris within each short time interval, in order to interactively account for the rainwater penetration and internal pressure change in a building.
+The resulting fast-running model estimates the probability of impact damage (PD) caused by windborne gravel missiles to a vulnerable surface element of area A during a short time interval T. Thus, it is readily integrated into the general model, which simulates the processes of a hurricane strike on a built area progressively in time and is required to estimate the number and location of fenestration elements breached by debris within each short time interval, in order to interactively account for the rainwater penetration and internal pressure change in a building.